arnemorken/anyvista/README.md

 jsFiddle examples coming soon.

-Find the library at Github: https://github.com/arnemorken/anyvista/.

 # Download

-The library is currently in the last stages of development.
-As we this project does not have any funding, work is somewhat sporadic.
+The library is currently in the last stages of development, but as this project does not have any funding, work is somewhat sporadic.
-To speed up development, contributions may be made here:
+To speed up development, conmsider making a contribution:

 [![Donate](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=EZGCG4XQER5KQ)

+Find the library at Github: https://github.com/arnemorken/anyvista/.

 # Usage